 Overview

-The HPV (human papillomavirus) vaccine protects against HPV.
+The human papillomavirus (HPV) vaccine protects against HPV.
 HPV is a common sexually transmitted infection (STI).
 There are many types of HPV.
 Some types of the virus can cause genital warts.
 Other types can cause cervical or oral cancer and some uncommon cancers, such as anal and vaginal cancer.

-Experts recommend that children age 11 or 12 get the HPV vaccine, but the vaccine can be given from age 9 to 26.
+Age 11 or 12 is when the vaccine is most often given, but it can be given from age 9 to 26.
 If you are age 27 to 45 and have not been vaccinated for HPV, ask your doctor if getting the vaccine is right for you.

 Children ages 9 to 14 get the vaccine in a series of two shots.
-Some children may need a third dose.
-Anyone age 15 and older gets the vaccine as a three-dose series.
-For the vaccine to work best, all shots in the series must be given.
+Some children may get a third dose.
+Anyone age 15 to 26 gets the vaccine as a three-dose series.
+Getting all the shots in the series helps the vaccine give the most protection.

-Having the HPV vaccine does not change the need for Pap tests.
+Having the HPV vaccine does not change the schedule for getting Pap tests.
 If you've had the HPV vaccine, follow the same Pap test schedule as those who haven't had the vaccine.

 How can you care for yourself at home?